 Not a week or even day goes by without news breaking of a website, business, or government being hacked.
 Ransomware now dominates the headlines, but this method of attack is only one type of many, that criminals around the world use to profit.

-No longer a hobby for the basement dwelling stereotypical geek, hacking is now a multi-national business enterprise, generating billions often without criminal persecution.
-With nation-states (United States included) getting into the game, it seems everyone has a thirst for your data and protecting yourself, and your website has become an essential human need.
+No longer a hobby for the basement-dwelling stereotypical geek, hacking is now a multi-national business enterprise, generating billions often without criminal persecution.
+With nation-states (the United States included) getting into the game, it seems everyone has a thirst for your data and protecting yourself, and your website has become an essential human need.

 In the industry, it’s called OPSEC, or operational security.
 Here are some steps to improve your OPSEC:

 - Passwords.
 It seems ridiculous that we’re still talking about passwords in 2016 (cue the Allen Iverson practice video), but we see it every day.
 Easy to guess passwords are exploited quickly, giving hackers direct access.
 Beyond choosing a secure password, changing it regularly is also recommended.

 - Email best practices.
 Years ago we were all told to not open attachments sent to us via email.
 These days the advice is to “not click any links” sent to us via email.
 Phishing remains the most effective hacking spearhead.
 If you get an email from your bank, or any online provider opens your browser up separately and navigate to the website via Google or directly via the address bar.

 - Two-factor authentication.
 Whenever possible activate two-factor authentication.
 This requires that you respond to an additional prompt beyond password (usually a text, or phone message) when logging into important services.

 - Don’t use public Wi-fi.
 While it’s common for all of us to maximize our expensive data plans using free Wi-fi, connecting to an unknown Wi-fi network while out in public is dangerous as the network could be operated or compromised by hackers.